espsrc/droplets/docs/binder.md

 ## Pinning Dependencies
-Python
+### Python

-1) In your repo, create a file called `requirements.txt`
+1. In your repo, create a file called `requirements.txt`

-2) Add a line that says: `numpy==1.14.5`
+2. Add a line that says: `numpy==1.14.5`

-3) Check for typos!
+3. Check for typos!
 Then commit to the `main` branch

-4) Visit https://mybinder.org/v2/gh/YOUR-USERNAME/my-first-binder/HEAD again in a new tab
+4. Visit https://mybinder.org/v2/gh/YOUR-USERNAME/my-first-binder/HEAD again in a new tab.

-R
+### R

-1) In your repo, create a file called `install.R`
+1. In your repo, create a file called `install.R`

-2) Add a line that says: `install.packages("readr")`
+2. Add a line that says: `install.packages("readr")`

-3) Check for typos!
+3. Check for typos!
 Then commit to the `main` branch

-4) Visit https://mybinder.org/v2/gh/YOUR-USERNAME/my-first-binder/HEAD again in a new tab
+4. Visit https://mybinder.org/v2/gh/YOUR-USERNAME/my-first-binder/HEAD again in a new tab.

 ## Sharing your Work

 Binder is all about sharing your work easily and there are two ways to do it:

 - Share the https://mybinder.org/v2/gh/YOUR-USERNAME/my-first-binder/HEAD URL directly
 - Visit [mybinder.org](https://mybinder.org), type in the URL of your repo and copy the Markdown or ReStructured Text snippet into your README.md file.